qlands/FStack/README.md

    - Adding and injecting new static resources
    - Adding and injecting new JS or CSS resources
  - [AdminLTE](https://adminlte.io) (3.0.5) HTML template system
- - User registration and login using MySQL
+ - Basic user registration and login using MySQL with password encryption using Fernet

 ## Requirements